aristotelis-bobas/fall_challenge_2020/README.md

 # day 5 - version 3

 <p>
 The simulations in the previous version were pre-defined by my own set rules.
-In this version I left the rules out of the simulations and implemented a depth-first searching algorithm that recursively digs deeper into the spread of possibilities. </p>
+In this version I left the rules out of the simulations and implemented a depth-first searching algorithm that recursively digs deeper into the spread of possibilities.
+It logs its steps along the way and benchmarks its results against other searches and a known solution. </p>